codio-content/OCR_J276_1.8-Legislation-relevant-to-Computer-Science-/.guides/content/Questions-cf3c.md

 {Check It!|assessment}(multiple-choice-746485947)
 |||guidance
 # Solution
-Accessing someone’s computer without their permission
+Using someone else’s work without their permission
 |||
 {Check It!|assessment}(multiple-choice-73352898)
 |||guidance